heavyai/pymapd/docs/source/usage.rst

    >>> df = pd.DataFrame({"A": [1, 2], "B": ["c", "d"]})
    >>> con.load_table_columnar("table_name", df, preserve_index=False)

-If you aren't using pandas you can pass list of tuples to :meth:`Connection.load_table`.
+If you aren't using arrow or pandas you can pass list of tuples to :meth:`Connection.load_table_rowwise`.

 .. code-block:: python